Are you wondering whether an exercise science degree is right for your career?

 As mentioned, working in the health and fitness industry can be leveraged for higher income opportunities, either by allowing access to better-paying positions or leveraging your credentials as a value that places a premium on your services.

-As you can see, the highest-earning job prospect as a degree holder in exercise science is that of a physician assistant, followed closely by physiotherapy.
+As you can see, the highest-earning job prospect as a degree holder in exercise science is that of a physical therapist, followed by a chiropractor, both of which require additional years of post-graduate schooling.

 We also find that being a personal trainer is one of the highest income prospects despite being a field that doesn’t actually require a degree as the others do.